sebastianjaimesg-coder/Python_portfolio/Prices and national demand/README.md

-# Prices and National Demand
+# Prices and National Solar Energy Demand

 This project demonstrates a simple **ETL pipeline with Python and Power BI**.
 The main goal is to transform electricity market data from **wide format to long format** using Python, and then visualize and analyze it in **Power BI** with DAX transformations.